Octavius-Dante/Arthelais/ex_22/Readme.md

         var fruitId = oEvent.getParameter("arguments").fruitId;
         var sPath = '/fruits/' + fruitId;
         var oList = this.getView().byId("idList");
-        var element = {}; // variabel place holder for holdign the value -- WORKAREA if (oList.getItems().length > 0){  // Internal table is not initial check
+        var element = {}; // variable place holder for holding the value -- WORKAREA if (oList.getItems().length > 0){  // Internal table is not initial check

             // loop all the items in the model and look for the selected path